 In dentistry, like in so many other fields, prevention is better than cure.
 In cases of severe dental neglect the amount of restorative work can be enormous – extractions, root canal treatments, crown and bridgework and implants.
 These are extensive, time-consuming and expensive treatments.

-As caring dentists in our City of London EC4 practice, we strongly encourage our patients to have regular dental check-ups and dental cleaning rather than undergo the process of reversing the damage of prolonged dental neglect.
+As caring dentists, we strongly encourage our patients to have regular dental check-ups and dental cleaning rather than undergo the process of reversing the damage of prolonged dental neglect.

 One question is particularly relevant: “How many routine dental care visits could I have had for the same price as this one large dental treatment”?